-Source: Virginia Employment Commission

 Buchanan County sees fewer of its workers leaving the county to work elsewhere than does its neighbor, Dickenson County.
-According to the 2000 Census, the worker retention rate was 71.5%, with 2,000 individuals, (out of a workforce of 7,847) traveling to surrounding counties to work.
-The median travel time to work was 33.4 minutes in the year 2000.
+According to the 2014 Census estimates, the worker retention rate was 50.6%, with 4,168 individuals, (out of a workforce of 8,235) traveling to surrounding counties to work.
+The median travel time to work was 33.4 minutes in the year 2014.